ThibeauK/forumistic-blog/posts/post14.md

 Their actions are rooted in Brazilian ideals such as gambiarra. *Gambiarra refers to all kinds of improvised solutions to concrete problems that appear when one doesn’t have access to the proper tools, materials, parts or specific knowledge to perform a given task.
 It is all about repairing or re-purposing objects that seemed to be little use but end up acquiring new value of tactic, applied creativity.* Ideals of **everyday innovation** fuel their repurposing actions.
-Opposite to Western practices sustaining uneven distribution and the enclosure of technological knowledge.
+Opposite to Western practices maintaining uneven distribution and the enclosure of technological knowledge.
 This imbalance visualises the distinction between electronic necessity and Western curiosity.
 Brimming with commercial designers-to-be forging plastic prototypes.

 Felipe Fonseca senses the dissapearance of hackers longing to be electronic carpenters.
 Replaced by entrepreneurial geeks praising their Google Drive spreadsheets.
-Propagandist behaviour sustains the central role of commercial operation.
+This behaviour supports the central role of commercial operations.
 Visible in the usage of proprietary operating systems found on maker space machines. *Prototypes are to an extent the opposition of the Brazilian gambiarra.
 These are not an object on their own, rather a rehearsal of a finalised product.
 Waiting to be mass produced.
 Implying their wasteful nature.*